saltcorn/signature-pad/README.md

 # signature-pad

-Record signatures to file images
+Record signatures to file images, based on the [signature_pad library](https://github.com/szimek/signature_pad)

 ## How to use